Chiclana de la Frontera: Castles and palaces

-The Castillo de Sancti Petri was built in the Moorish architecture style during the 13th century and is now in a ruined state.
-The Casa-palacio del Conde de Torres is located in the Plaza del Retortillo of this city, nominated in honor of José de Retortillo who was awarded a knighthood in 1738 by the then reigning monarch Philip IV.
+The Castillo de Sancti Petri was reconstructed during the 13th century and is now in a ruined state.
+The Casa-palacio del Conde de Torres is located in the Plaza del Retortillo of this city, named in honor of José de Retortillo who was awarded a knighthood in 1738 by the then reigning monarch Philip IV.
 It is a mansion of two stories with stylistic influences of the neoclassical period, but also featuring decorative elements of the baroque.
 Today the house has ceded part of its private garden to the city, which maintains it as a green area for public use.

 Casa-palacio del Conde del Pinar is located in the central Calle Fierro.
 It is named after Conde del Pinar, an important character of French origin who arrived in the city of Cádiz, who like many others was attracted by economic expansion as a result of their trade with America.
 Built during the 18th century, it shows the evolution of the neoclassical baroque, mixing elements of both styles.
 It has a high façade exterior with three floors and is structured with stone pillars.
 Inside is a square courtyard with columns and marble floors and the original staircase.
-Currently it is used by the government for cultural activities.
+Currently it is used for cultural activities, including a school.
 The Casa-palacio del Conde de las Cinco Torres is located in the centre of the city on the Calle García Gutiérrez, and as far as the mid-19th century dominated the neighborhood of San Alejandro.
-The house is perhaps the best example of neo-classical mansion in the city, built during the 18th century at the time of greatest economic boom in Cádiz.
-The exterior has a stone façade, two stories high and with five vertical streets.
+The house is perhaps the best example of a neo-classical mansion in the city, built during the 18th century at the time of greatest economic boom in Cádiz.
+The exterior has a stone façade, two stories high and with six pilastres.